geo-python/site/source/lessons/L2/git-basics.rst

 .. note::

-    We can **tell Git to remember our GitHub username and password** to avoid typing them in all the time.
+    We can **tell Git to remember our GitHub username and access token** to avoid typing them in all the time.
 Open up a Terminal window and type in this command:

-    ``git config --global credential.helper 'cache --timeout=3600'``
+    ``git config --global credential.helper store``

-    The ``--timeout`` parameter specifies the time Git remembers our credentials in seconds.
-See instructions for other operating systems than linux `here <https://help.github.com/en/articles/caching-your-github-password-in-git>`__.
+    Then change the folder you are in by typing (with your username):

+    ``cd excercise-1-haavardaagesen/``

+    We then pull from our GitHub repository:

+    ``git pull``

+    Type your username, press enter, and go to the text file with your access token, copy it, and paste into your terminal with **ctrl+shift+v** and press enter.
+Then your username and access token should be stored and you can pull and push to and from GitHub without having to type your access token every time.

 Push changes to GitHub